lasseoe/zabbixctl/man.md

 zabbixctl -Tr
 ```

-*Listing and filtering triggers that contain a word mysql*
+*Listing and filtering triggers that contain the word mysql*

 ```
 zabbixctl -T /mysql